-Infrared Thermography Inspection Miami Dade, Electrical Enginer (P.E.)
-Level III Thermographer & Powerful Top-Tier Thermal Imaging Camera FLIR E-96 / Building Recertification, NFPA 70B Hialeah, Beach, Doral, Coral Gables, Homestead
+Infrared Thermography Inspection Miami Dade, Electrical Engineer (P.E.)
+Level III & II Thermographers & Powerful Top-Tier Thermal Imaging Camera FLIR E-96 / 40 Year Building Recertification, NFPA 70B & 70E Consultant Compliance Auditor, HUD FHA Inspector, Hialeah, Beach, Doral, Coral Gables, Homestead

 The Technical Standard: Why Equipment & Certification Matter